About Pat Godfrey

-If you want to see screen-grabs of beautiful homepages and bright stock photography, then you may have confused UX and UI design with graphic design?
+If you want to see screen-grabs of beautiful homepages and bright stock photography, then you may be Selling the UX Short with the 50% UI Role.
 I am certainly the 100% User and Universal Experience designer you need!

 There's more to experiencing the Web than looking at it.

-I deliver IxD and UI design as a 100% UX designer.
+I deliver UX, IxD, and UI design as a 100% UX designer.

-I am a trained user experience (UX), learning (LD), interaction (IxD), and user interface (UI) designer forged from the exacting learning and service delivery industries.
+I am a user experience (UX), learning (LD), interaction (IxD), and user interface (UI) designer forged from the exacting MSc eLearning Technologies program and working in the learning and service delivery industries.
 (View my Professional Profile).
-I am not a trained graphic designer although I claim to be "creative".
+Although I design the UI's aesthetics, I am best paired with a graphic designer (digital).

 Our users learn behaviours.
 Their behaviours and environment affect their experience and in turn, their performance.
 We must research and analyse to deliver the service our users and our enterprise need.